marbl/canu/documentation/source/parameter-reference.rst

   Compute conseus by splitting the tigs into N partitions.

 cnsPartitionMin
-  Don't make a paritition with fewer than N reads
+  Don't make a partition with fewer than N reads

 cnsMaxCoverage
   Limit unitig consensus to at most this coverage.

 .. _cnsErrorRate:

 cnsErrorRate
-  Inform the consensus genration algorithm of the amount of difference it should expect in a read-to-read alignment.
+  Inform the consensus generation algorithm of the amount of difference it should expect in a read-to-read alignment.
 Typically set to :ref:`utgOvlErrorRate <utgOvlErrorRate>`.
 If set too high, reads could be placed in an incorrect location, leading to errors in the consensus sequence.
   If set too low, reads could be omitted from the consensus graph (or multialignment, depending on